-There are a number of options for withdrawal.
-This page focuses on home-based withdrawal, which involves the person going through withdrawal while living in their own home or some other safe place as opposed to going to a drug and alcohol treatment service or withdrawal facility.
+There are several options for withdrawal.
+This page focuses on home-based withdrawal rather than going to a drug and alcohol treatment service or withdrawal facility.

-It’s possible to withdraw at home when the withdrawal symptoms are predicted to be mild to moderate in severity and support is available from a family member or friend.
+It’s possible to withdraw at home when symptoms are predicted to be mild to moderate in severity and support is available from a family member or friend.

-If you are considering supporting someone withdrawing from alcohol and/or other drugs, it is important that the person speaks to a health professional beforehand as complications can occur and they may need medical assistance.
-The health worker can also help with other aspects of the withdrawal, including post-withdrawal support.
+If you’re considering supporting someone withdrawing from alcohol and/or other drugs, it’s important that the person speaks to a health professional first as complications can occur and they may need medical assistance.
+The health worker can also help with post-withdrawal support.

 Before withdrawal begins